Octoberfest7/OSEP-Tools/README.md

 Port_ipeggs.py - Python3 script to format C# shellcode output by msfvenom into proper format for user with Builder.exe.
 FOR USE WITH CLI PAYLOADS!

+D_Invoke - C# project that produces D/invoke payloads (basic, injector, hollower + ppid spoof) in exe, dll, or service exe format.
+Use pre-built builder.exe in the D_Invoke directory.

 Builder - C# project that compiles to Builder.exe which will craft different .exe/.dll payloads from Template.cs files in other projects.

 Hollow - C# project that compiles to Hollow.exe which performs process hollowing with PPID spoofing.